LarsBehrenberg/IA-prototype/content/posts/alfred-sisley.md

       Today, Sisley’s paintings are sold for millions of pounds, sharply contrasting with the financial stuggles that stayed with him throughout his life.
 However, he can still be seen as one of the underdogs of the Impressionist era and an often forgotten founder of the movement.
 Sisley remains an intriguingly unknown figure, as fleeting and intangible as the clouds in the skies above his landscapes.
     sideGalleryImages:
-      - imageTitle:
-          "'Le Pont de Moret, effet d'orage', painted by Alfred Sisley in 1887, Musée Malraux, Le Havre"
+      - imageTitle: "'Le Pont de Moret, effet d'orage', painted by Alfred Sisley in 1887, Musée Malraux, Le Havre"
         imageUrl: /assets/alfred-sisley-le-pont-de-moret-1887.jpg
-      - imageTitle:
-          "'Molesey Weir – Morning', one of the paintings executed by Sisley on his visit to Britain in 1874"
+      - imageTitle: "'Molesey Weir – Morning', one of the paintings executed by Sisley on his visit to Britain in 1874"
         imageUrl: /assets/alfred-sisley-molesey-weir.jpg
       - imageTitle: "'Seaside, Langland', painted by Alfred Sisley in 1887"
         imageUrl: /assets/alfred-sisley-seaside-langland-1887.jpg
+    buttonToggle: false
 ---

 ## Alfred Sisley did not paint people or urban scenes.
 Instead, he dedicated himself entirely to painting landscapes.
 During his life, from 1839-1899, he developed his own distinct style that was both delicate and intense.